board and staff

 Alternatives to Filing a Complaint with the Board

-The following documents list the disciplinary actions taken by the Board.
-To view the public records related to the disciplinary action, use the License Verification link in the Information menu and search by the licensee's last name.
-For public records related to unlicensed person, please contact the Board office.
+To view the public records related to a disciplinary action, use the License Lookup link in the Information menu.
+This will take you to eLicense.Ohio.gov where you can search by the licensee's name.
+For questions about the results or public records related to unlicensed person, please contact the Board office.

 Amy Kobe, Hon AIA Executive Director